EdenGri/SONiC/doc/validate_interface_name_length.md

 # Motivation

-The kernel can't configure interfaces with names that are longer than `IFNAMSIZ` (`IFNAMSIZ` is the maximum buffer size needed to hold an interface name, including its terminating zero byte.).
-Since we have this limitation we want to add validation to the SONiC to check the interface's name size.
+The kernel can't configure interfaces with names that are longer than `IFNAMSIZ` (`IFNAMSIZ` is the maximum buffer size needed to hold an interface name, including its terminating zero byte).
+Since we have this limitation we want to add validation to check the interface's name size.